SimonMontereigo/testing/README.md

 :rocket:  **FAST** - debugs from Pod level to Ingress level in seconds, not hours

-:mag_right: **Visible** - auto-runs kubectl commands at major steps gives you full control
+:mag_right: **Visible** - auto-runs kubectl commands at major steps giving you eyes on the process

 :vertical_traffic_light: **Lazy-Friendly** - Simple Y/N Questions, Color Highlights (Red / Green)